alexmason81/ChromeImgHider/README.md

 #### Change Log

+- v0.2.3 -- 12/02/2015

+  - New Icon thanks to my good buddy Jake Farr.

+  - Some reworking of the code to fix a few minor issues.

+  - Modified the manifest a bit, prepared to publish on Google Play.

 - v0.2.2 -- 11/19/2015

   - Fixed an issue I missed with the last mini-update.

 - v0.2.1 -- 11/19/2015